Iran warns UAE relations are at risk over Gulf island claims

 “If the baseless anti-Iranian claims reach a point where national interests lie in lessening or cutting political relations, this step will be taken with consultation and based on expert analysis,” Mehmanparast was quoted as saying by parliamentary news agency Icana.

-“The Islamic Republic of Iran stands firm in defence of its territorial integrity,” he said.
+“The Islamic Republic of Iran stands firm in defense of its territorial integrity,” he said.

 Last month, UAE Foreign Minister Sheikh Abdullah bin Zayed al-Nahayan said Iran’s “occupation” of the three islands was against international law.